isaacknjama/os/README.md

 # Bitsacco Open Source

-This projeNANCE only.
+This project is under MAINTENANCE only.
 We are in the process of a reimplmentation at [github.com/bitsacco/server](https://github.com/bitsacco/server)

 ## License